craggASAP/Striatum_atlas_earlyPD_snRNAseq/README.md

 - Required R Packages: libraries in the file library.R in the folder **snRNA seq/**
 - Python (version 3.8 or later)
 - Seurat (version 4.0.1 or later) for downstream data analysis
-- Unix-like system to run shell scripts
+- Unix-like system to run shell scripts for Cell Ranger and Space Ranger

 ------------------
 ## Hardware Requirements